bablukpik/-Desktop-MyDesktop-play-Nestjs-nest-prisma-product-manager/README.md

 To import product data you'll need to follow the steps below:

-- First put the `products.json` file in the root of the project
+- First put the `products.json` file at the root of the project directory
-- Now you have to options to perform ETL (Extract, Transform, and Load):
+- Now you have two options to perform ETL (Extract, Transform, and Load Data):

   1. You can perform ETL using this npm script command from your terminal: